aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/convert-mapi-messages-to-mht-aspose-email-java/_index.md

   - aspose email tutorial java
 schemas:
 - type: TechArticle
-  headline: Convert msg to mht Using Aspose.Email for Java – A Comprehensive Guide
+  headline: How to Convert MSG to MHT Using Aspose.Email for Java – Step‑by‑Step Guide
   description: Learn how to convert msg to mht with Aspose.Email for Java.
 This step‑by‑step
     tutorial covers loading, saving, and customizing templates for real‑world email conversion.